 Powell has written and exhibited extensively on the international stage, with past projects including a major showing of Art & Language at MoMA PS1, New York, with Professor Michael Corris, and has curated and organised shows by luminaries such as Claude Cahun, Hans-Peter Feldmann, Michael Craig-Martin, Jake and Dinos Chapman, Avis Newman, Coracle Press, Alfredo Jaar, John Craske, Roger Ackling, Ana Maria Pacheco and Ian Hamilton Finlay.
 In 2016 Powell was appointed to the Board of the Museum of Contemporary Art, Beijing, China.
+In 2018 Powell worked with Mario Codognato to bring Damien Hirst’s ‘Hymn’ to Norwich.
 The recent ‘Mutator’ show with Professor William Latham was originated for Norwich but toured to the Venice Biennale 2017 and the Hermitage in St. Petersburg.

 He writes a monthly column on arts and culture for Wall Street International, is a guest columnist for Arts and Museum Magazine and has made recent appearances on BBC television and BBC Radio 4’s Front Row.
 Amongst other projects, he is currently working on 2 volumes; the first on the work of the artist Claudio Parmiggiani and the second title, Contested Territories: Art and Science, an anthology of critical essays for Ridinghouse.

-Born Manchester, and Lives and works in Norfolk, UK
+Born Manchester, and lives and works in Norfolk, UK. span>